zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 </p>
 ```

-Now we need to have Rails route to this action.
+Now we need to make Rails route to this action.
 We'll edit `config/routes.rb` to set the index page to our new method:

 ```ruby
 :::= file.append config/routes.rb#2